 Dr. Layfield is the principal trombone of the Monroe Symphony Orchestra and the South Arkansas Symphony Orchestra, and has been a member of the Saginaw Bay Symphony and Warren Symphony.
-He has performed with the Dallas Symphony, Dallas Wind Symphony, Lansing Symphony, Dallas Brass Quintet, Michigan Philharmonic, Dallas Jazz Orchestra, and many other orchestras.
+He has performed with the Dallas Symphony, Dallas Wind Symphony, Shreveport Symphony, Lansing Symphony, Dallas Brass Quintet, Michigan Philharmonic, Dallas Jazz Orchestra, and many other orchestras.
 In 2011, his trombone quartet, EuFouria, was selected as co-winner of the Eastern Trombone Workshop Quartet Competition as well as a finalist in the International Trombone Festival Quartet Competition.

 Sandra Lunte is Professor of Music.
 She held the Hammond Endowed Professorship in Liberal Arts from 2008-2011, and the Emy-Lou Biedenharn Endowed Professorship in Music from 2003-2006.
 Dr. Lunte teaches flute, flute choir, flute class, woodwind trio, and sophomore theory.
 She leads the yearly summer High School Flute Camp and the November High School Flute Invitational, two major recruiting events for the university.
 Dr. Lunte was the recipient of a 2005 Artist Fellowship granted by the Louisiana Division of the Arts, and with her duo partner, pianist Richard Seiler, was named 2006 Northeast Louisiana Artist of the Year.
 Dr. Lunte has received numerous Louisiana Division of the Arts artist mini- grants, and her flute, voice, and piano trio was awarded a 20,000 dollar Challenge America Grant from the National Endowment for the Arts, through the Louisiana Division of the Arts.
 She is listed on the Louisiana Artist and Touring Rosters.